Flag of Eswatini

 The flag of Eswatini was adopted on 6 October 1968 after Eswatini (then known as Swaziland) gained its independence from the United Kingdom one month before.
-The design by King Sobhuza II features a black and white shield, with a staff and two spears, on a field of blue, yellow, and red horizontal bands.
+The design by King Sobhuza II features a black and white shield called the Nguni shield, with a staff and two spears, on a field of blue, yellow, and red horizontal bands.

 History

 The flag is based on the military flag given by King Sobhuza II to the Swazi Pioneer Corps in 1941 to remind them of the nation's military traditions.
 On 25 April 1967, the day the pledge of oath was taken by the king, the flag was hoisted for the first time.
 The College of Arms in London registered the flag on 30 October 1967.
 The first official hoisting of the flag was conducted on this day.

 Specifications

 The flag is rectangular with length and breadth in a ratio of 3:2 respectively.
 The red stands for past battles, the blue for peace and stability, and the yellow for the resources of Eswatini.
 The central focus of the flag is a Nguni shield and two spears, symbolising protection from the country's enemies.
 Its colour is meant to show that white and black people live in peaceful coexistence in Eswatini.

 The flag has five horizontal stripes — two blue stripes at the top and bottom while the center stripe is red, and two thin yellow stripes border the red stripe.
 On the red stripe is an ox hide combat shield from the traditional Swazi Emabutfo Regiment, laid horizontally.
 The shield is reinforced by a staff from which hangs injobo tassels — bunches of feathers of the widowbird and the lourie, which are only used by the king – and two assegais above it.
 In 2011, some versions of the flag began using black for the colour of the tassels to match the widowbird's natural colour.

 The flag has a variant with lighter shades described by the government's visual identity manual and regularly used on the government's website and other social medias.
 Sometimes, a variant with black tassels and white spears can be seen during governmental press meetings and international affairs.